iWinston/typeorm-plus/docs/select-query-builder.md

 ```

 There are two types of results you can get using select query builder: **entities** or **raw results**.
-Most of the times you need to select real entities from your database, for example users.
+Most of the time, you need to select real entities from your database, for example, users.
-For this purpose you use `getOne` and `getMany`.
+For this purpose, you use `getOne` and `getMany`.
 But sometimes you need to select some specific data, let's say the *sum of all user photos*.
-This data is not an entity, its called raw data.
+This data is not an entity, it's called raw data.
-To get raw data you use `getRawOne` and `getRawMany`.
+To get raw data, you use `getRawOne` and `getRawMany`.
 Examples:

 ```typescript